R.I.P.D.: Plot

-Boston Police detectives Nick Walker and Bobby Hayes steal gold during a drug bust.
+Boston Police Detectives Nick Walker and Bobby Hayes steal a stash of gold during a drug bust.
 Nick regrets the theft and tells Hayes that he will turn it in as evidence.
 Hayes shoots and kills Nick at the next drug bust.

-Time stops around Nick and he is drawn into a vortex, depositing him in an office.
-Nick meets Mildred Proctor, who explains that he is dead and was headed to judgment.
-She recruits him into the R.I.P.D., whose job is to find and capture Deados - the souls of people who died but escaped judgment.
+After getting shot, Nick finds himself drawn into a vortex, depositing him in an office.
+Nick meets Mildred Proctor, who explains that he is dead and is headed to judgment.
+She recruits him into the R.I.P.D (Rest In Peace Department), whose job is to find and capture Deados - the souls of people who died but escaped judgment.
 Nick is partnered with Roicephus "Roy" Pulsipher, a lawman from the Old West.
-Roy takes Nick to watch his own funeral and Nick talks to his wife Julia but she does not recognize him.
-Roy explains that the R.I.P.D. officers have their appearance changed and are blocked from revealing their true identities.
-Nick now appears as an elderly Asian man while Roy appears to be a beautiful blonde woman.
+Roy takes Nick to watch his own funeral and Nick talks to his widowed wife, Julia, but she does not recognize him.
+Roy explains that the universe had all R.I.P.D. officers' appearance changed and are blocked from revealing their true identities.
+While he and Nick look normal to each other and R.I.P.D., Nick appears as an elderly Asian man while Roy appears to be a beautiful blonde woman.

 Roy takes Nick to question a suspected Deado named Stanley.
 They ask Stanley questions until he "pops" and is exposed as a Deado.
 Stanley tries to escape and throws up a bunch of gold he swallowed before being shot by Roy.
-Roy and Nick argue and Nick throws Roy in front of a bus, causing Roy to lose his cowboy hat.
-Nick and Roy return to headquarters and book the gold as evidence.
+Roy and Nick argue and Nick throws Roy in front of a bus, causing Roy to lose his favorite cowboy hat.
+They return to headquarters and book the gold as evidence.
 Nick wants to investigate the gold further and asks Roy to take him to an informant.
 Roy takes Nick to meet a Deado named Elliot, who claims the gold is junk.
 Nick leaves the gold with Elliot and watches as he gives it to Nick's old partner Hayes.
 Roy and Nick tail Hayes to Nick's house and watch him dig up Nick's gold before following Hayes to the airport.
-Hayes gives the gold to a Deado who gets stopped by Roy and Nick while leaving.
-The Deado refuses to talk and instead pops himself, becoming a hulking monster.
-It leads Nick and Roy on a public chase that ends with Nick getting the gold but the Deado escaping.
-Nick and Roy return to headquarters and book the gold before being taken to Eternal Affairs to be punished for the Deado escaping.
-They learn the gold is part of an artifact called the Staff of Jericho, which can reverse the tunnel to the afterlife.
-Nick and Roy are also suspended from duty pending a hearing.
+Hayes gives the gold to a Deado named Pulaski who gets stopped by Roy and Nick while leaving.

+Pulaski refuses to talk and instead pops himself, becoming a hulking monster, which leads Nick and Roy on a public chase that ends with Nick getting the gold but Pulaski escaping.
+Nick and Roy return to headquarters and book the gold before being taken to Eternal Affairs to be punished for Pulaski's escaping.
+They learn that gold is part of an artifact called the Staff of Jericho, which can reverse the tunnel to the afterlife.
+Nick and Roy have been placed on administrative leave until a hearing can be held to determine their suitability for duty.